radrow/ddtrace/EVALUATION.md

 ```

 The program should terminate after about a minute and print `Done` at the end.
-No stacktrace (red text) should be printed --- if that is the case, please send
+No stacktrace (wall of red text) should be printed --- if that is the case,
-us the entire output.
-If you run into permission issues, delete the `output`
+please send us the entire output.
+If you run into permission issues, delete the
-folder and try again.
+`output` folder and try again.

-After the program has finished, the `output` folder should contain PDF files,
+After the program has finished, the `output` folder should contain PDF files
-(e.g. `figure_16_a.pdf`) which should contain line plots (their shape does not
+(e.g. `figure_16_a.pdf`) with line plots (their shape does not matter yet).
-matter yet).

 ### Scenario experiment